lit/lit.dev/packages/lit-dev-content/site/guide/templates/conditionals.md

 {% endtodo %}

-Since Lit leverages normal Javascript expressions, you don't need to use custom control-flow constructs.
-Instead you use standard JavaScript, like like [conditional operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator), function calls, and `if` or `switch` statements.
+Since Lit leverages normal Javascript expressions, you can use standard Javascript control flow constructs like [conditional operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator), function calls, and `if` or `switch` statements to render conditional content.

-JavaScript conditionals let you combine nested template expressions.
+JavaScript conditionals also let you combine nested template expressions.
 You can even store template results in variables to use elsewhere.

 ## Conditionals with the conditional (ternary) operator